 1570s, "customer," short for obsolete chapman in its secondary sense "purchaser, trader" (also see cheap).
-Colloquial familiar sense of "lad, fellow, man or boy" is first attested 1716, usually with a qualifying adjective.
-Compare slang (tough) customer and German Knude "customer, purchaser," colloquially "fellow."
+The colloquial familiar sense of "lad, fellow, man or boy" is first attested 1716, usually with a qualifying adjective.
+Compare slang (tough) customer and German Kunde "customer, purchaser," colloquially "fellow."

 "to crack open in fissures," mid-15c., chappen (intransitive) "to split, burst open in fissures;" "cause to split or crack" (transitive); perhaps a variant of choppen (see chop (v.), and compare strap/strop), or related to Middle Dutch kappen "to chop, cut," Danish kappe, Swedish kappa "to cut."